jaymineh/Ecommerce-Deployment-Jenkins/README.md

-# Automating Deployment Of AN E-Commerce Website
+# Automating Deployment Of An E-Commerce Website